fantpmas/hylia/src/posts/night-stand-finished.md

 publish_date: '03-12-2018 06:00'
 tags:
   - woodworking
 ---

-The final missing detail arrived in the post this week, the drawer knob I ordered on Etsy.
+The final missing detail arrived in the post this week, the drawer knob I ordered on Etsy.​

 Finishing will be done by my daughter and wife.
 I think I overheard them talking about wall paper (gasp).